Palace of Malia

 Appreciate the fact of a human presence here from the Neolithic time, as can be witnessed from the handful of footprints that were found, which continued constant till 1450 B.C.
 This is proven by houses from the last years of the Prepalatial time, which were excavated south of the palace, tombs in natural hollows close to the sea and the palace itself which was constructed for the first occasion in 2000 B.C., wrecked in 1700 and rebuilt to be again ruined at last in 1450 B.C.
 The city furthermore existed for a limited period throughout the Postpalatial phase.

 The excavations in the community had been started in 1915 by Mr. Chatzidakis at the location Zourokefali where there had been the walls of a big construction; simultaneously a carved burial-place on the coast was excavated in which sarcophagi were discovered.
 In 1921 the excavations had been adopted by the French Archeological School which is even now continuing its job.

 The Palace of Malia, regardless that its elementary architectural aspects are identical to the other palaces, varies in main focus, in the way of construction and is without brilliance, its facades being created from sandstone as opposed to limestone blocks.
 There exists a total absence of layered floors, benches, the marble facing of the interior spaces and the rock jambs on the doorways.

 In the southeast corner, west of the entry, is a tiny throne.
-In the center of the Central Court is a small altar while on its southwest end a significant religious monument was discovered, a huge, round rock ‘Kernos’ which has a hollow in the middle and 34 smaller holes round the area.
+In the centre of the Central Court is a small altar while on its southwest end a significant religious monument was discovered, a huge, round rock ‘Kernos’ which has a hollow in the middle and 34 smaller holes round the area.
 It was utilized as an offering desk for assorted fruits as well as other items for the deity.